5 Key Considerations for Building a Data Governance Strategy

 - Data Security and Privacy: Every company have compliance and regulations requirements and this program would try to address these issues by setting Access Management rights, Information Security controls, Data privacy procedures etc. particularly for sensitive data.

-- Architecture/Integration: This focus area aims to achieve operational efficiency by simplifying Data Integration Architecture components such as Data Modelling, Master Data modeling, Service Oriented Architecture etc.
+- Architecture/Integration: This focus area aims to achieve operational efficiency by simplifying Data Integration Architecture components such as Data Modeling, Master Data Modeling, Service Oriented Architecture etc.

 - DW and Business Intelligence (BI): This program promotes the use of building Data Warehouses and Data Marts to support historical reporting and also futuristic reporting.